blazfxx/boxu-ai/README.md

 # BOXU
 Get the BOXU downloads [here](https://github.com/blazfxx/boxu-ai/releases)!

 # What is this app?

-This is a free app, built with free in mind.
-It is supposed to be a personal assiatnt that can perform tasks for users and such.
+This is a free app, built with **free** in mind.
+It is supposed to be a personal assistant that can perform tasks for users and such.

 # What can it do currently?

 BOXU can currently
-- compose emials
+	•	compose emails
-- open apps
+	•	open apps
-- suggest actions to items you copy
+	•	suggest actions to items you copy
-- talk-to-action
+	•	talk-to-action
-- tell you the weather
+	•	tell you the weather
-- play music
+	•	play music
-- know your device info
+	•	know your device info
-- extract pdf content
+	•	extract PDF content
-- summarize key points in pdfs
+	•	summarize key points in PDFs
-- remembers important things
+	•	remembers important things
-- folder cleaner
+	•	folder cleaner
-- image support
+	•	image support
-- image converting
+	•	image converting

 BOXU is planned to:
-- Help you with terminal errors
+	•	Help you with terminal errors
-- Be screen aware
+	•	Be screen aware
-- Use mouse/keyboard to interact with your device
+	•	Use mouse/keyboard to interact with your device
-- Have a mobile app to be able to perform actions to your device from ANYWHERE
+	•	Have a mobile app to be able to perform actions to your device from ANYWHERE
-- Smarter
+	•	Smarter
-- Code
+	•	Code

 # Pricing?

 Everything is free for you to use, with no necessity to pay.
-The APIs being used all have free tiers, and you have an option to use local models, so don't worry!
+The APIs being used all have free tiers, and you have an option to use local models, so don’t worry!

 # IMAGES